Composabl/examples.composabl.io/2_learn/chemical_process_control/tutorials/README.md

 The decision about which of the two high performing agents to use could be a business decision about whether it is more important to maximize conversion, in which case the multiple learned skills agent would be a better choice, or to prioritize safety, in which case the DRL and MPC agent might be preferable.

 While there may not be a clear winner between the two multi-skill agents, they both significantly outperform the single-skill agents.
 Multiple skills and technologies working together make the difference in creating a successful intelligent agent that can effectively control the process.

+## Module 3: Build the Strategy Pattern Agent

+### The Strategy Pattern Agent Starter Kit
+In this module, you will build the strategy pattern agent from a  starter kit of agent files.

+Navigate to the strategy_pattern folder.
+Inside the folder you'll find the following files:

+- ```agent.py``` |
+The [agent](## "definition") file organizes all the code for your agent, and is where you will add all the components you develop.

+- ```scenarios.py``` | The [scenarios](## "different situations where the agent needs to perform differently to succeed") file identifies the sensor values that define each scenario.

+- ```teacher. py``` | The [teacher](## "definition") file contains parameters for how each skill will practice in simulation to get better at the task.

+- ```config.py``` | The [config](## "definition") file contains the information that tells the agent how to run, including the Composabl license key and the compute enviornment.

+- ```sensors.py``` | The [sensors](## "definition") file organizes the data provided by the simulator or the real system.

+This tutorial focuses on building the capabilities of the agent that are unique to the Machine Teaching methodology:

+- **Breaking the process into separate modular skills**: You will add multiple skills to the agent file.
+- **Orchestrating the skills together**: You will create scenarios to differentiater when each skill should be used and a selector skill to determine which skill should have control based on the scenario.
+- **Selecting the right technolgoy for each skill**: You will build a teacher file to allow the three action skills and the selector to learn in simulation using deep reinforcement learning.

+The files that are not directly related to these Machine Teaching capabilites are pre-populated and complete.
+The other files are partially complete, and require you to add additional code to create agent components.
+As you put the agent together, you will learn about the function and syntax for these agent components.

+This tutorial focuses on the basics.
+You can also refer to the [full SDK documentation]("link") for additional explanations and resources.

+### Steps to Build the Agent